Loading...

 variable by 360.

-Finally we need to create a non-constant variable that will act as our position.
-Create a variable called armPosition
+We need to create one more non-constant variable that will act as our position.
+This will be called armPosition

-statement, as this section dictates the 90 degree position.
-To get to the 90 degree position, the arm needs to move roughly 45 degrees.
-Set arm position equal to COUNTS_PER_DEGREE
+To get to the 90 degree position, the arm needs to move roughly 45 degrees, therefore set arm position equal to COUNTS_PER_DEGREE

 times 45.